Visualize your film with a storyboard made in Milanote

 How to create a film storyboard in 6 easy steps

-Storyboards are a powerful way to visually organize the composition, action and look of a film before you start bringing it to life.
+Firstly, what is a storyboard?
+Storyboards are a powerful way to visually organize the sequence, scenes and look of a film before you start filming.
 As director, producer and screenwriter Martin Scorsese said, “The storyboard is the way to visualize the entire movie in advance.”

 1. Identify key scenes in the script